aseprite/api/api/image.md

 ```

 Returns a pixel iterator for the whole image or the given
 [rectangle](rectangle.md).
-Then you can use the iterator in these
+Then you can use the iterator to read or
-ways:
+change pixel values in this way:

 ```lua
 for it in image:pixels() do